Umarell: Instances of use

 In 2016, the local cultural association called Succede solo a Bologna ("It only happens in Bologna") released the "Umarèl card" as a fundraiser for continued restoration of the San Petronio church.
-Separately, a smartphone app called Umarells was released that tracked the location of ongoing roadworks and construction sites.
+Separately, a mobile app called Umarells was released that tracked the location of ongoing roadworks and construction sites.
 The fast food restaurant chain Burger King also "hired" several umarells as part of a social media marketing campaign promoting its increased presence in the country.

-In July 2017, the Bologna city council's "consultative commission for the naming of street" approved the naming of a public square to the East of the city centre in the Cirenaica district Piazzetta degli Umarells in recognition of the local fame of the concept and the name – noting with conscious irony that the square was under construction at the time.In April 2018 the public square was inaugurated by city councillor Matteo Lepore, the district president Simone Borsari, the "lord of the umarells" Franco Bonini, the stand-up comedian Maurizio Pagliari (Dulio Pizzocchi), and the writer Danilo Masotti.
+In July 2017, the Bologna city council's "consultative commission for street naming" approved the naming of a public square to the East of the city centre in the Cirenaica district Piazzetta degli Umarells in recognition of the local fame of the concept and the name – noting with conscious irony that the square was under construction at the time.

+In April 2018, the public square was inaugurated by city councillor Matteo Lepore, the district president Simone Borsari, the "lord of the umarells" Franco Bonini, the stand-up comedian Maurizio Pagliari (Dulio Pizzocchi), and the writer Danilo Masotti.
 A year later the street-sign for the square was stolen.

 In April 2020, the comic magazine Topolino dedicated an episode to the umarell Gerindo Persichetti.
 In December 2020 in Pescara, the real estate developer Sarra installed windows to allow Umarells to observe three construction sites.
-Since 2019 an annual calendar has been sold in Bologna newsstands and in 2021 a board game La Giornata dell’Umarell (An Umarell's Day) was released.
+Since 2019, an annual calendar has been sold in Bologna newsstands.
+In 2021, a board game La Giornata dell’Umarell (An Umarell's Day) was released.

+Having officially entered the Swedish language in 2024, in October 2025 the municipality of Karlskoga formally inaugurated "Umarell benches" (sv: umarell-bänkar) for locals to monitor the construction of a local bathhouse.